 Funded at approximately $20,000 to $50,000 in direct costs per year, pilot research projects are designed for project leaders who do not currently have a CAIRHE grant and do not currently have significant preliminary data or fully established community partnerships.
 (However, having preliminary data and/or community partnerships in place at the time of the application would be considered an advantage.)
 We require that applicants consult with CAIRHE Director Alex Adams or Program Coordinator James Burroughs about community engagement plans before making new contacts.
 This rule is designed to ensure your success and safeguard preexisting MSU relationships in those communities.

 New pilot research projects may be competitively renewed for a second and final year.

 Project Development Mini-Grants

 Funded at up to $10,000 for a period of less than one year, these small grants are designed to helpMSU junior investigators establish partnerships with a community, public health agencies, and/or clinical organizations, or to help a community find a faculty investigator partner.
 It is expected that most recipients will apply for a CAIRHE pilot project grant or appropriate external funding within 2 years of receiving a Mini-Grant.

-Complete instructions for Developmental Mini-Grants will be posted in September 2020.
+Complete instructions for Project Development Mini-Grants will be posted in early September 2020.
 Forms and instructions for Pilot Research Project applications will be posted in early November 2020.